david-mov/david-mov/README.md

 I am a full-stack web developer with formal education as a programming technician.
 I have extensive knowledge of JavaScript, Node.js, React, Express, MongoDB, SQL and testing.
 My strengths are problem solving, quick adaptability, team working, good communication and active learning.

-Currently I am working as a Back-end Programming Tutor at Coderhouse and I am actively seeking employment as a web developer
+Currently I am working as a IT Support Technician at IGB Electronic and I am actively seeking employment in IT field.

-- 🌱 I am currently working at CODERHOUSE.
+- 🌱 I am currently working at IGB ELECTRONIC as IT Support.
 - ⭐ Full-stack web developer with preference in back-end.
-- 📚 I am currently learning TypeScript and Python.
+- 📚 Student of Computer Sciences at Universidad de Buenos Aires (UBA).
-- 😍 My hobbies are training, reading and singing.
+- 😍 My hobbies are reading, playing volleyball and calisthenics.
 - 🌐 Visit my [LinkedIn](https://www.linkedin.com/in/sergio-david-movsichoff-221824209/).
 - 💌 Contact me at [davidmovsichoff@gmail.com](mailto:davidmovsichoff@gmail.com).